wireless90/iota-wiki/docs/learn/protocols/iota2.0/core-concepts/FAQ.md

     <summary>Is my Block guaranteed to confirm if I post the required Mana for that period?</summary>
     Under normal circumstances, yes.
     However, as in any other DLT, this cannot be guaranteed in extreme cases.
-    For that reason, we suggest the user to use the rate setter, explained in https://wiki.iota.org/learn/protocols/iota2.0/core-concepts/communication-layer/#icca-during-high-traffic-periods, to minimize this probability to the minimum possible.
+    For that reason, we suggest the user to use the rate setter, explained in [our Wiki](https://wiki.iota.org/learn/protocols/iota2.0/core-concepts/communication-layer/#icca-during-high-traffic-periods), to minimize this probability to the minimum possible.
     The firefly wallet supports this rate setter.
 </details>